Online Master's Degree Programs in Healthcare Innovation

 ASU’s online master of healthcare innovation (MHI) degree offers a multidisciplinary approach to prepare students for an innovative and transformative role in healthcare.
 Students approach the study of innovation with a focus on advancing the healthcare system from various perspectives: personal competence for innovation; applying evidence to decision making; remodeling system infrastructures; and paying thought to finance, communication, entrepreneurship, technology, and policy-making.

-To devise innovative, transformative solutions to healthcare challenges, students learn change theory, leadership, entrepreneurship, application technology, and system design programs.
-Students also develop expertise in the design, application, and testing of innovative processes and products, although the primary focus remains on preparing students to lead the process of innovation and transformation.
 The curriculum incorporates the latest healthcare trends and the opportunity to network with other professionals and faculty across diverse disciplines.
-Unlike Penn’s program, this one does not appear limited to students with extensive healthcare industry experience.
-As examples, besides nursing, health sciences, and healthcare architecture, graduates’ prior backgrounds included engineering, business administration, and journalism.
+Unlike Penn’s program, this one is not limited to students with extensive healthcare industry experience.
+Besides nursing, health sciences, and healthcare architecture, graduates’ prior backgrounds included engineering, business administration, and journalism.
 No admissions exams appear to be required, but ASU requires at least a 3.0 cumulative GPA from another master’s degree or the second half of a bachelor’s degree program.

 - Location: Tempe, Arizona